-A. I can leave money and an extra set of keys with so В. that I can leave quickly.
-I can keep copies of my important documents (such as birth certificates naturalization papers for myself and my children, immunization records passports, bank account numbers, driver's license, restraining order, etc , and keys and some extra clothes with . • C. I can open a savings account to increase my independence.
-(Preferably opened in a bank other than the one used by you and your partner.)
-D. Other things I can do to increase my independence include: E. The NYC Domestic Violence hotline number is 1-800-621-4673.
-I can be change for phone calls with me at all times ( if public phones are still available ).
-I understand that if I use my telephone, credit card or cell phone following month's telephone bill will tell my abuser those numbers called after I left.
-To keep my telephone communications confidential, I either use coins or get a friend to permit me to use his/her telephone, credit card for a short time when I first leave. one, that I can F. I can check with and money.
-G. I can sit down and review my safety plan every SO that I know the safest way to leave home.
-H. I can rehearse my escape plan and, as appropriate, practice it with my children.
+- A. I can leave money and an extra set of keys with \\\\\\\so that I can leave quickly. - B. I can keep copies of my important documents (such as birth certificates or naturalization papers for myself and my children, immunization records, passports, bank account numbers, driver's license, restraining order, etc.) and keys and some extra clothes with \\\\\\. - C. I can open a savings account to increase my independence.
+(Preferably opened in a bank other than the one used by you and your partner.) - D. Other things I can do to increase my independence include: - E. The NYC Domestic Violence hotline number is 1-800-621-4673.
+I can keep change for phone calls with me at all times (if public phones are still available).
+I understand that if I use my telephone, credit card or cell phone, the following month's telephone bill will tell my abuser those numbers that I called after I left.
+To keep my telephone communications confidential, I can either use coins or get a friend to permit me to use his/her telephone, credit card for a short time when I first leave. - F. I can check with \\\\\\ and \\\\\ to see who would be able to let me stay with them or lend me money. - G. I can sit down and review my safety plan every\\\\\\\so that I know the safest way to leave home. - H. I can rehearse my escape plan and, as appropriate, practice it with my children.